dotnet/docs-maui/docs/user-interface/images/app-icons.md

 ## Change the icon

-In your .NET MAUI project, the image with the **MauiIcon** build action designates the icon to use for you app.
+In your .NET MAUI project, the image with the **MauiIcon** build action designates the icon to use for your app.
 This is represented in your project file as the `<MauiIcon>` item.
 You may only have one icon defined for your app.
 Any subsequent `<MauiIcon>` items are ignored.

 The icon defined by your app can be composed of a single image, by specifying the file as the `Include` attribute: